Monchi/kotlin-superfine/README.md

 ## Usage

-This is just a wrapper, so you can refer [original README](https://github.com/jorgebucaran/superfine/blob/master/README.md).
+This is just a wrapper, so you can refer to [original README](https://github.com/jorgebucaran/superfine/blob/master/README.md).

 You can also see [example project](https://github.com/Monchi/kotlin-superfine/tree/master/example) to learn how to write in Kotlin.